vatsi2/Bitcoin-Guard/README.md

 - ✅ DeFi Automation

   - Managing credit (AAVE, Compound), farming (Uniswap, Curve) and steaking (Lido) through manual rules.

   - Rate arbitrage between protocols (e.g., loan to AAVE → deposit to Compound).

 - ✅ MEV-Proof Execution + Liquidation protection

   - Batch transactions with EigenLayer and Flashbots Protect attestation.

   - Auto-close positions at the threat of liquidation (customizable triggers).

+- ✅ Automation on your terms

+  - Create rules like "If ETH price < $2000 → close long and open short" or "If APR < 10% → withdraw liquidity from the pool".

+  - Support for chain of actions: after closing a position - reinvesting, borrowing or going into staking.

+- ✅ Integration with leading DeFi protocols

+  - **Credit:** AAVE, Compound, MakerDAO.

+  - **Liquidity Farming:** Uniswap V3, Curve, PancakeSwap.

+  - **Staking:** Lido, Rocket Pool, Binance Staking.

+- ✅ Capital protection

+  - **Autostop on losses:** "If daily loss > $500k → stop all trades".

+  - **Anti-liquidation:** Dynamic replenishment of collateral or reduction of leverage at the threat of a margin call.

+  - **Gas Optimizer:** Transactions are executed only when network fees are low.

 - ✅ Private Derivatives

   - Confidential options/swaps via Aztec zk-SNARKs.

   - Access to Aave Arc private pools.

 - ✅ Institutional Security